emutos/manual/usermanual/docs/index.md

 There are two ways to reboot EmuTOS.
 Consult your hardware or emulator documentation for how to achieve them.

 A hard reboot clears everything that has been done since power up.
+A hard reboot is comparable to powering down and up again.
 This is achieved with the reset button on most hardware.

-It is comparable to powering down and up again.
+In EmuTOS, as in some versions of TOS, you can achieve a hard reboot with Ctrl-Alt-Shift-Delete.
 A [boot screen](#booting) is shown.
+A hard reboot returns to ROM, so if you are running EmuTOS from a disk drive, you will have to launch it again from whatever OS is in ROM.

-A soft reboot stops the current program and returns control to EmuDESK.
+A soft reboot (Ctrl-Alt-Delete) stops the current program and returns control to EmuDESK.
 It may be achieved with Control-Alt-Delete keys.
 No [boot screen](#booting) is shown, and EmuTOS goes directly to EmuDESK.

 ## The Desktop ##